wallarm/product-documentation/docs/latest/installation/oob/ebpf/deployment.md

     * Bare-metal server - Kubernetes 1.22 and above
 * [Helm v3](https://helm.sh/) package manager.
 * Linux kernel version 5.10 or higher with BTF (BPF Type Format) enabled.
 Supported on Ubuntu, Debian, RedHat, Google COS, or Amazon Linux 2.
-* Traffic to the application you wish to monitor with the eBPF solution should utilize HTTP 1.x, HTTP 2, Proxy v1 or v2 protocols under TLS/SSL, or plain text data transfer.
-Please note that SSL traffic analysis is limited to servers using the shared OpenSSL library (e.g., Nginx, HAProxy) and is not available for servers employing other SSL implementations like Envoy.
 * Your user account should have [**Administrator** access](../../../user-guides/settings/users.md#user-roles) to the Wallarm Console.

 ## Network access

-To ensure proper operation of the solution, configure network access to the following external resources:
+To ensure the solution functions correctly in environments with restricted outbound traffic, configure network access to allow the following external resources:

 * `https://charts.wallarm.com` to add the Wallarm Helm charts.
 * `https://hub.docker.com/r/wallarm` to retrieve Wallarm Docker images from Docker Hub.